 - Butterflies: Essex skipper and Brown Argus butterflies

-We’re building 18 wildlife tunnels as part of the new 12-mile bypass between Swavesey and Ellington, to give animals a safe place to cross.
+We’re building 24 wildlife tunnels across the scheme to give animals a safe place to cross.
 Animals are directed away from the road, to these tunnels, with directional planting.

 You can read more about the ways we’re working to protect the environment in the next sections and in this news story.